ilg-physics-ucsb/physics3l-manual/Lab2PendulumWeek1/Lab2PendulumWeek1.md

 So far, most of our discussion has been based on a simple pendulum.
 That means a point mass at the end of  massless string.

-Your phone is not a point mass but are we able to treat it like one?
+Your phone is not a point mass, but are we able to treat it as one?
 The answer is yes, but only under certain conditions.

-You were taught in Physics 2 for a physical pendulum (not a simple pendulum) that the angular frequency is given by:
+You were taught in Physics 2 that for a physical pendulum (not a simple pendulum), the angular frequency is given by:

 :::Figure:Equation
 $$